-To obtain your permit go the army’s iSportsman homepage (https://usartrak.isportsman.net/) where you will set up an account and obtain a Recreational Access Permit (RAP) by clicking on “Register” in the blue menu bar on the top of the homepage; this takes you to a page that walks you through the process.
-You will set up an account with a username and password for online access and a PIN for telephonic access, then obtain your RAP.
-The permit is good for a year and is free if you sign up before Jan.
-1, after which time there will be a $10 fee.
-Print the RAP permit and photograph it or take a screenshot and keep a digital image on your phone; you will need to carry a paper copy of the RAP or have your phone with an image of the RAP with you on the trails.
+To obtain your permit go the army’s iSportsman homepage (https://usartrak.isportsman.net/) where you will set up an account and obtain a Sikes Act Permit (SAP) by clicking on “Register” in the blue menu bar on the top of the homepage; this takes you to a page that walks you through the process.
+You will set up an account with a username and password for online access and a PIN for telephonic access, then obtain your SAP.
+The permit is good for a year and costs $10.
+Print the SAP permit and photograph it or take a screenshot and keep a digital image on your phone; you will need to carry a paper copy of the SAP or have your phone with an image of the SAP with you on the trails.

 Next plug in the date or date range up to a total of 15 days for your activity; if the TA is open for the time period you have selected it will be green on the map.
 If the day or any single one of the days you have selected in a date range is not available the TA will be red on the map.
 If you ski a lot, its logical to sign in for the full fifteen days and repeat as necessary for the winter season, however you may have to go through a two-week period day by day in order to find the maximum number of continuous open days, beginning on the current day or the next day for the area and settle for that.